emilyriederer/website/content/post/causal-design-patterns/index.md

 **Key Assumptions:**

--   All common causes of the treatment and the outcome can be captured through the covariates (more mathematically, the outcome and the treatment and independent conditional on the covariates)
+-   All common causes of the treatment and the outcome can be captured through the covariates (more mathematically, the outcome and the treatment are independent conditional on the covariates)
 -   All observations had some positive probability[^9] of being treated.
-Heuristically, you can think of this as meaning in the image above there are no areas where there are no major regions where there are only green control observations and no treatment observations
+Heuristically, you can think of this as meaning in the image above there are no regions on the line where the treatement or control frequency curves go all the way down to zero

 **Example Application:**